inbravo/scala-feature-set/README.md

 -  [Program to give runtime size of all primitive variables in Scala][PrimitiveVarsSizeTest.md]
 -  [Usage of keyword '++' in Scala] [StringsTest.md]
 -  [Operators are nothing just methods.
 Operator overloading example] [OperatorsAreMethods.md]
+-  [A function without a return type is called Procedure in Scala] [ProcedureTest.md]
 -  [Example of a function that can take a variable number of arguments] [VarArgsTest.md]
 -  [Equivalent of Java 'Object' Class in Scala is 'AnyRef'] [VarArgsTest.md]
 -  [Equivalent of Java 'void' in Scala is 'Unit'.
 Technically 'void' has no value whereas 'Unit' has one value that signifies 'no value'] [MathOpsTest.md]